learnlatex/learnlatex.github.io/mr/lesson-15.md

 ---
+layout: "lesson"
+lang: "en"
 title: "Dealing with errors"
+description: "This lesson shows some common errors in LaTeX documents, what they mean, and how to work around them."
+toc-anchor-text: "Error handling"
+toc-description: "Dealing with unexpected behaviors."
 ---

+# Dealing with errors

+<span
+  class="summary">This lesson shows some common errors in LaTeX documents, what they mean, and how to work around them.</span>

 Unlike a typical word processing system, LaTeX has an Edit/Run/View cycle closer to working with programming language compilers, and as in programming users may make errors in their input and so need to deal with error messages reported by the system.

+## Common errors

 This page gives examples of several common errors.
 Each error example has some discussion about the form of the error message.

 It may be instructive to try the examples but also use the edit features to try to fix the documents and test that you can resolve the errors.

-## pdflatex not found
+### pdflatex not found

 A common first error that people see when starting is: